Bias-inducing geometries: an exactly solvable data model with fairness implications: Modelling Data Imbalance

 \paragraph{Theoretical analysis in high-dimensions.} In principle, solving Eq.~\ref{eq:ERM_loss} requires finding the minimiser of a complex non-linear, high-dimensional, quenched random function.
-Fortunately, statistical physics \cite{mezard1987spin} showed that in the limit $n,d\to\infty$, $n/d = \alpha$, a large class of problems, including the T-M model, becomes analytically tractable.
+However, statistical physics \citep{mezard1987spin} showed that in the limit $n,d\to\infty$, $n/d = \alpha$, a large class of problems, including the T-M model, becomes analytically tractable.
 In fact, in this proportional high-dimensional regime, the behaviour of the learning model becomes deterministic and trackable due to the strong concentration properties of a narrow set of descriptors that specify the relevant geometrical properties of the ERM estimator.
-The original high-dimensional learning problem can be reduced to a simple system of equations that depends on a set of scalar overlaps: $Q = \frac1d\pmb W \cdot \pmb W$, $m = \frac1d\pmb W \cdot \pmb v$, and $R_\pm = \frac1d\pmb W \cdot \pmb W_T^\pm$, representing the typical norm of the trained estimator, its magnetisation in the direction of the cluster centres, and its overlap with the two teachers of the T-M.
+The original high-dimensional learning problem can be reduced to a simple system of equations that depends on a set of scalar sufficient statistics, $\Theta = \{ Q = \frac1d\pmb W \cdot \pmb W$, $m = \frac1d\pmb W \cdot \pmb v$, $R_\pm = \frac1d\pmb W \cdot \pmb W_T^\pm$, $\delta q$, $ b \}$, respectively representing the typical norm of the trained estimator, its magnetisation in the direction of the cluster centres, its alignment with the two teacher vectors of the T-M, the rescaled variance of the self-overlap (details in Appendix \ref{app:replica}), and the student bias term.

+The results below summarise the main findings of the replica analysis, while all the technical details are reported in Appendix \ref{app:replica}.